birdup000/poe-server/README.md

 ## Configuration

-You can configure the project by providing the following environment variables (.env):
+You can configure the project by providing the following environment variables (set inside the text files):

-- `POE_TOKENS`: A comma-separated list of Poe API tokens.
+- `Inside the tokens.txt`: A new line for each Poe API token.
-- `PROXIES`: A comma-separated list of proxies.
+- `Inside the proxies.txt`: A new line for each proxy server.

 ## Contributing